sbercloud-terraform/terraform-provider-sbercloud/docs/resources/rds_instance.md

 * `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
   The value ranges from UTC-12:00 to UTC+12:00 at the full hour.

-* `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the RDS DB instance.
-  Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
-  Changing this creates a new resource.

-* `period_unit` - (Optional, String, ForceNew) Specifies the charging period unit of the RDS DB instance.
-  Valid values are *month* and *year*.
-This parameter is mandatory if `charging_mode` is set to *prePaid*.
-  Changing this creates a new resource.

-* `period` - (Optional, Int, ForceNew) Specifies the charging period of the RDS DB instance.
-  If `period_unit` is set to *month*, the value ranges from 1 to 9.
-  If `period_unit` is set to *year*, the value ranges from 1 to 3.
-  This parameter is mandatory if `charging_mode` is set to *prePaid*.
-Changing this creates a new resource.

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
   Valid values are "true" and "false".
 Changing this creates a new resource.